Nitrokey/nitrokey-documentation/nethsm/system_recovery.rst

 System Recovery
 ===============

 The following describes the recovery process for the NetHSM system software.
-Please follow the instructions precicsely to prevent any accidential deletion of data.
+Follow the instructions precicsely to prevent any accidential deletion of data.

 .. important::
    The system recovery only works if the GUID partition table (GPT) and the partitions itself on the disk are not corrupted.